Choosing a Home Care Agency

 Lifestyle Options: Respite care, Assisted Living, Memory Care, Long-term care, Home Care

-Home care services publicly funded:
+Home care services publicly funded

 Typically, there are government-approved providers for publicly funded home care service.
 Purchasing service directly is a personal decision and government home care will not generally provide advice as to the selection of a private home care agency.